10 Cognitive Activities For Infants To Boost Development

 Image: Shutterstock

-Singing to your baby has multiple benefits for your baby.
+One of the best things to do with a newborn baby is singing, as it offers multiple benefits.
 It helps in developing a bond and in making connections with your baby.
 It helps in teaching them new words and rhythms and improves their listening skills–all of which help in their cognitive development (6).

 protip_icon Quick fact